HatWeKhod/barter/README.md

 - Another obstacle was to design for a fluid and intuitive user experience.
 This was accomplished by allowing instant search in the sidebar and by using two versions of clustering to simplify the geospatial search process.

+## Deployment
+- Login into your PWS account from https://login.run.pivotal.io/login.
+Go to Pivotal Web Services.
+Click on Tools Section .
+Firstly        Download and Install the Cloud Foundry CLI .
+After that Use "cf login -a api.run.pivotal.io"  Command for login.
+After Successful login, One can make changes into required files and use the following Command to update the app :
+  - git add --all
+  - git commit -m "your message"
+  - cf push "your app name"

+  These commands will update and deploy the files on PWS automatically.

 ## Author

 Derivative work of [Ryan Roxas](https://github.com/rohaus)